Everything you need to know about social media marketing in 2019 including a handful of our most successful everyday hacks and strategies

 What social media platforms, tools and strategies are the best?

 The social media platform you commit to needs to be determined by where your customer segment congregates online.
 If you are a B2B company, it’s likely you will be on LinkedIn and Twitter, but we have had a lot of success with our B2B clients marketing on Facebook and Instagram.
 The determining factor is understanding your customer’s social media habits before you commit blindly to any platform.

-At Social Lite, we have launched 100s if not 1000s of social media campaigns, and we have learned a thing or two along the way.
-It’s most often the failures that teach us the most (sometimes the wins are sheer luck!).
-We place a keen focus on what not to do, which is a conversation for another day, but today we are providing a handful of random social media hacks and strategies that have proven to work incredibly well for our campaigns, time and time again.
+Our team at Social Lite put together a handful of random social media hacks and strategies that have proven to work incredibly well for our campaigns, time and time again.
 Note that it was tough limiting this list, which include both B2B and B2C strategies.
 And remember — what works today, may not tomorrow — the key is perseverance and agility.
 Commit, test and adapt!